nudieyi/nudieyi/README.md

 -->
 # Newman Dieyi
-I'm Newman from Canada.
+Hi, I'm Newman Dieyi
+I am in interested.. soccer
 I am currently working on a project using DevOps tools.
 I like bash and python scripting languages.

 ## 🌐 Socials: